 Anemia (a decrease in the number of RBCs, Hb content, or Hct) can result from decreased RBC production (erythropoiesis), increased RBC destruction, or blood loss.
-Anemias due to decreased erythropoiesis are recognized by reticulocytopenia, which is usually evident on the peripheral smear (see Approach to the Patient With Anemia: Testing).
+Anemias due to decreased erythropoiesis are recognized by reticulocytopenia, which is usually evident on the peripheral smear (see Testing).
 The RBC indices, mainly the MCV, narrow the differential diagnosis of deficient erythropoiesis and determine what further testing is necessary.

 Microcytic anemias result from deficient or defective heme or globin synthesis.
-Microcytic anemias include iron deficiency anemias, iron-transport deficiency anemias, iron-utilization anemias (including some sideroblastic anemias and lead poisoning), and thalassemias (which also cause hemolysis—see Anemias Caused by Hemolysis: Thalassemias).
-Patients with microcytic anemias typically require testing of iron stores (see Anemias Caused by Deficient Erythropoiesis: Iron Deficiency Anemia).
+Microcytic anemias include iron deficiency anemias, iron-transport deficiency anemias, iron-utilization anemias (including some sideroblastic anemias and lead poisoning), and thalassemias (which also cause hemolysis—see Thalassemias).
+Patients with microcytic anemias typically require testing of iron stores (see Iron Deficiency Anemia).

 Normocytic anemias result from primary bone marrow failure.
 They are usually characterized by a normal RBC distribution width (RDW) and normochromic indices.
 The mechanisms involved are hypoproliferation (deficiency of or inadequate response to erythropoietin [EPO]), hypoplasia (in aplastic anemia), myelophthisis, and myelodysplasia.